V –, U –, L – Or W–Shaped Economic Recovery After COVID-19: Insights From an Agent Based Model

 Date Written: June 15, 2020

-We discuss the impact of a COVID-like shock on a simple toy economy, described by the Mark-0 Agent-Based Model that we developed and discussed in a series of previous papers.
-We consider a mixed supply and demand shock, and show that depending on the shock parameters (amplitude and duration), our toy economy can display V-shaped, U-shaped or W-shaped recoveries, and even an L-shaped output curve with permanent output loss.
-This is due to the existence of a self-sustained "bad'' state of the economy.
+We discuss the impact of a COVID-19--like shock on a simple model economy, described by the previously developed Mark-0 Agent-Based Model.
+We consider a mixed supply and demand shock, and show that depending on the shock parameters (amplitude and duration), our model economy can display V-shaped, U-shaped or W-shaped recoveries, and even an L-shaped output curve with permanent output loss.
+This is due to the economy getting trapped in a self-sustained "bad" state.
 We then discuss two policies that attempt to moderate the impact of the shock: giving easy credit to firms, and the so-called helicopter money, i.e. injecting new money into the households savings.
-We find that both policies are effective if strong enough, and we highlight the potential danger of terminating these policies too early.
-While we only discuss a limited number of scenarios, our model is flexible and versatile enough to allow for a much wider exploration, thus serving as a useful tool for the qualitative understanding of post-COVID recovery.
+We find that both policies are effective if strong enough.
+We highlight the potential danger of terminating these policies too early, although inflation is substantially increased by lax access to credit.
+Finally, we consider the impact of a second lockdown.
+While we only discuss a limited number of scenarios, our model is flexible and versatile enough to accommodate a wide variety of situations, thus serving as a useful exploratory tool for a qualitative, scenario-based understanding of post-COVID recovery.
+The corresponding code is available on-line.

 Keywords: agent-based model, COVID, coronavirus, policy